awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/nodejs-devenv.md

 Download Node\.js at [nodejs\.org](https://nodejs.org/en/)\.

-**Note**
-When support for the version of Node\.js that you are using is removed from the platform, you must change or remove the version setting prior to doing a [platform update](using-features.platform.upgrade.md)\.
-This might occur when a security vulnerability is identified for one or more versions of Node\.js\.
-When this happens, attempting to update to a new version of the platform that doesn't support the configured [NodeVersion](command-options-specific.md#command-options-nodejs) fails\.
-To avoid needing to create a new environment, change the *NodeVersion* configuration option to a Node\.js version that is supported by both the old platform version and the new one, or [remove the option setting](environment-configuration-methods-after.md), and then perform the platform update\.

 ## Installing npm<a name="nodejs-devenv-npm"></a>

 Node\.js uses the npm package manager to helps you install tools and frameworks for use in your application\.
 Download npm at [npmjs\.com](https://www.npmjs.com/)\.